*If you love this calender as much as we do, you’ll be excited to hear that we’ve updated it for 2024! Get this fun 2024 calendar here.*

 How is it already November?
-I have no idea where the rest of the year has disappeared to but with the new year just around the corner it high time that we shared our 2019 calendar with you.
+I have no idea where the rest of the year has disappeared but with the new year just around the corner, it’s high time that we shared our 2019 calendar with you.

 Every year, we share a free printable calendar (you can see some of our previous ones here) and this year is no different.

 For 2019’s theme we couldn’t help being inspired by living in Berlin and each month has a fun (and often bizarre-seeming) German saying or phrase translated into English.

 Like in any language, there are sayings that you think of as totally normal but when you translate them or actually think about the words they can sometimes seem completely bonkers and a lot of fun!